GA-CyberWorkforceAcademy/GTA-Labs/telnet.md

 ```
 >   stoplab telnetlab
 ```
-from the host labtainer working directory.
+From the host labtainer working directory.
 You can always restart the labtainer and continue your work where you left off.
-When the Labtainer is stopped, a zip file is created and saved to a location displayed beneath the stoplab.
-When you are finished, send that file to your instructor.